Are you looking for ways to improve productivity and finish projects faster?

 Use a dedicated time tracking tool

-Tools like Hubstaff were created specifically to make managing employee time tracking easy.
+Tools like Hubstaff or Harvest were created specifically to make managing employee time tracking easy.
 Track time, run reports, and create employee time sheets with this dedicated time tracking tool.

 Learn more about Hubstaff.